New JDC Audio Drama - "What I See"

 PPA Teaching Artist Carl Overly, Jr. describes the process for creating the original audioplay "What I See" from the youth artists at the Juvenile Detention Center:

-I started by giving the youths 2 prompts:
+I started by giving the youth 2 prompts:

 What do you see when you look in the mirror?